amigniter/libwsc/README.md

 Built on libevent; only zlib (for deflate) and OpenSSL (for TLS) are optional extras.

-**libwsc** is now offered as a standalone, fully RFC-6455 and [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite) compliant asynchronous client library.
-You can find test results [here](https://amigniter.github.io/libwsc/autobahn/index.html) (except test 2.1, we support one ping per-flight)
+**libwsc** is now offered as a standalone, fully RFC-6455–compliant and [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite)-validated asynchronous client library.

----
+It passes the Autobahn WebSocket Testsuite (including permessage-deflate) with performance comparable to or exceeding common C/C++ clients.
+You can find the test results [here](https://amigniter.github.io/libwsc/autobahn/index.html).
+The _examples/autobahn.cpp_ example can be used to run the Autobahn Testsuite locally and reproduce the results.

 ## Features